PixelWizards/com.pixelwizards.shotassembly/README.md

 Shot Assembly Wizard for procedurally generating Timeline sequences from a set of animations, and optionally to export the resulting scene as a .unitypackage

 Can use an existing Timeline in a scene or optionally generate a new one.

+Can optionally generate a new scene (or use the currently loaded one).

+Can optionally generate a unique track per animation (for crowd animation population)

 You can find the Wizard via Window->Sequencing->Shot Assembly Wizard